 MRI / MRA

-UT Medicine offers a complete range of MRI/MRA imaging services.
+The physician practice of UT Health San Antonio offers a complete range of MRI/MRA imaging services.
 MRI stands for magnetic resonance imaging.
 MRI is an imaging device that uses a magnetic field to create images of any part of the body.
 Some scans require an injection of a contrast material.
 The length of the exam can take anywhere from 20 minutes to an hour per procedure depending on the exam ordered.

 No types of metal, keys, credit cards, watches, jewelry, coins, pacemakers and certain types of surgical implants are permitted in the MRI room at anytime.
 If you have problems with claustrophobia, please discuss this with your physician prior to your scan.
 Please wear clothing that is free of metal buttons and zippers.